Create A Wood Grain Texture

 Experiment

 You can experiment quite a bit with this technique.
-You can change the dimensions of the Warp Tool and Twirl Tool to create different wood grains and shapes of knots.
+You can change the dimensions of the Warp Tool and Twirl Tool to create different wood grain texture and shapes of knots.

 Below are some example uses of this texture.